AlexanderSenf/pipelines_intro/README.md

 sudo apt install python3-venv
 sudo apt install cwltool
 sudo apt install docker.io
+sudo apt-get install python3-dev
 ```
 This installs the CWL reference runner, which allows for easy execution
 of CWL pipelines on localhost.
 CWL is meant to be portable ("bring the
-computation to the data"), many of the advatages are in this portability.
+computation to the data"), many of the advantages are in this portability.

 Python prerequisites:
 ```